Missouri Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Andrew County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Andrew County that you need to transfer you would only need to order our forms once for all of your properties in Andrew County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Andrew County you only need to order once.

 The Nonprobate Transfers Law of Missouri, Sections 461.003 to 461.081 RSMo (2012) has been in effect since 1989.
 While the law is specific on requirements for the beneficiary deed, it is less clear on the process for accepting the real property rights conveyed.
 Section 461.062, however, offers some guidance.